CSCI201-Final-Project-G24/FinalProject/README.md

 # FinalProject
-This is the final project for CSCI201 Group 24
+This is backend part for the final project for CSCI201 Group 24